frogsfrogs/frogsfrogs.github.io/booking-info.md

 ## COVID-19 PRECAUTIONS - REQUIRED FOR APPOINTMENT
 <br>

-- The building my studio is in requires that everybody is wearing a KN-95 or surgical mask or N-95.
+- The building my studio is in requires that everybody is wearing a **KN-95** or **surgical mask** or **N-95**.
 Please come wearing one and keep it on for the duration of the appointment.
 If there is difficulty in obtaining one, I will have extra on hand.
-- Please RESCHEDULE if you are sick/someone you came into contact is sick.
+- Please **RESCHEDULE** if you are sick/someone you came into contact is sick.
 I will reschedule w/ no additional deposit or refund if necessary for this!!
-- Please NO companions, though they are welcome to accompany you up to the point of the building door.
+- Please **NO companions**, though they are welcome to accompany you up to the point of the building door.
-- Please try to come ON TIME - best not to be early or late, as appointments are spaced so that not too many people are at the studio at any time.
+- Please come **ON TIME** as possible, rather than early or late, as appointments are spaced so that not too many people are at the studio at any time.
-- Please EAT before your appointment!
+- Please **EAT before** your appointment!
 Also please bring your own water bottle.
-- I'm getting tested every 2 weeks if not more frequently.
+- **I'm getting tested every 2 weeks** if not more frequently.
+- I will be wearing a KN-95 mask during our appointment.
 - Please get **tested** if you at all can!
 We will be spending an extended period of time together at a very close distance.
 If it is a great difficulty then I understand as the testing situation is so variable, but please exercise caution where you can.
 - There are 2 rooms in our studio.
 We will have at most 4 people (2 artists+clients) in the smaller room and 6 people in the big room (3 artists+clients), and the stations are spaced out.
 - We'll be cleaning thoroughly as normal at the studio, which is dousing everything in medical grade sterilants several times a day between clients.

 ### Last note -  I have a chronic cough
 I've had it for 7 years.
 It is due to non-infectious reasons (stomach issues).
 On worse days I will have spurts of coughing, on better days it's barely there - I just want to disclose this beforehand as it understandably can make people nervous.